Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Gradient Investments Client Types and Minimum Account Sizes

-Gradient serves over 21,000 individual clients, including non-high-net-worth and high-net-worth individuals.
+Gradient serves over 22,000 individual clients, a majority of whom do not have a high net worth.
 The firm also works with several pension and profit-sharing plans.

 When it comes to account minimum requirements, the minimums vary based on portfolio type.
 The firm requires a minimum of $25,000 for its Preservation portfolios and $50,000 for its allocation portfolios, while its strategic and tactical portfolios have a $100,000 account minimum requirement.